bookingactivities/booking-activities/readme.txt

 * Fix - WC order status turned to completed / cancelled when one of its booking status changed, instead of all
 * Fix - PHP notices in booking form editor after creating a booking form
 * Fix - Cannot click on unavailable events on bookings page
+* Fix - Calendar field's Status option not saved if only one status was selected
 * Optimization - JS variables passed via PHP are now loaded only once, have been significantly reduced, and are filtered for the frontend
 * Optimization - Retrieve all users meta with a single query with bookacti_get_users_data
 * Dev - Make sure that the repeated events' occurences and exceptions are included in the repeat period when updated